hpcleuven/VscDocumentation/source/access/ondemand/interactive-apps.rst

 ==========================

 The 'Interactive Apps' menu shows a range of different apps that provide a GUI.
-When you launch an interactive app, Open Ondemand first submits an interactive job to the cluster in your account.
+When you launch an interactive app, Open OnDemand first submits an interactive job to the cluster in your account.
 Once the interactive job starts, the app is automatically launched inside the interactive session.